Are you worried about stuck shed on your bearded dragon and wonder what the best way to help your pet out is?

 Their eyes bulge to help loosen the skin around their head before shedding.

 Why Do Bearded Dragons Shed?

-First, growth is going to cause your bearded dragon’s skin to become tight and fall off.
+First, growth will cause your bearded dragon’s skin to become tight and fall off.

 It then will be replaced by larger portions of the skin.